jethrocarr/pupistry/README.md

 or an exploited build server.

-# Securing Hirea with HieraCrypt
+# Securing Hiera with HieraCrypt

 In a standard Puppet master situation, the Puppet master parses the Hiera data and then passes only the values that apply to a particular host to it.
 But with